MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

 - **Invalid application ID** – The application ID that was provided doesn't exist in your tenant, or it isn't valid.
 - **Microsoft Entra failure** – The Microsoft Entra token could not be retrieved.
-- **Definition not found** – The external call has been deleted, but it's still referenced in a rule.
+- **Definition not found** – The external call was deleted, but it's still referenced in a rule.
 - **Timeout** – The request to the target took longer than the specified time-out.
 - **Communication failure** – No connection could be made to the target because of a network issue or because the target is unavailable.
-- **Circuit breaker** – If the external call has failed continuously and has exceeded a certain threshold, all further calls will be suspended for a short interval.
+- **Circuit breaker** – If the external call failed continuously and exceeded a certain threshold, all further calls are suspended for a short interval.
 - **Unknown Failure** – An internal Dynamics 365 failure occurred.